Learn something new every day

-Radioimmunoassay is a specific scientific process.
+Generally speaking, radioimmunoassay is a chemical process that allows researchers to see and identify individual particulates out of large groupings.
+The process is complex, but isn’t usually difficult to execute.
 First, laboratory technicians must obtain a substance that contains the antigen they are testing for.
 This antigen is then injected with radioactive chemicals, such as a gamma-radioactive isotope made from iodine or some other substance.
-The radioactive chemicals cause the antigen to become radioactive, so it can be observed.
+The radioactive chemicals cause the antigen to become radioactive, which in turn allows it to be observed under certain settings and with certain specialized equipment.

-When the new substance, called the cold or unlabeled substance is added, the antigens in the new substance try to also join with antibodies.
+When the new substance, called the “cold” or “unlabeled” substance is added, the antigens in the new substance try to also join with antibodies.
 As they do, they displace the radioactive substances that were joined to these antibodies.
-The radioactive substances break away from the antibodies.
+The radioactive substances break away from the antibodies as a result.
 Scientists can then measure the amount of free radioactive agents that have become unbound to create a binding curve.
 The binding curve shows the amount of antigens in the unknown substance.

-Radioimmunoassay is considered the pioneer in nuclear medicine radioactive measurements because radioactive substances show up with great clarity and accuracy.
-The uses of radioimmunoassay are varied and include blood-bank screening for hepatitis, drug detection, tracking viruses, early detection of leukemia and other cancers, measurement of human growth hormones, and aid in the detection of many kinds of ulcers like peptic ulcers.
+Radioimmunoassay is considered the pioneer in nuclear medicine radioactive measurements because radioactive substances generally show up with great clarity and accuracy.
+The uses of the technique are many, and include blood-bank screening for hepatitis, drug detection, tracking viruses, early detection of leukemia and other cancers, and measurement of human growth hormones.
+They can also aid in the detection of many kinds of ulcers like peptic ulcers.

 @Mammmood - Yeah, I had a test too but it wasn’t a radio immune assay (or something like it).
 It was this ultrasound thing they put on my neck to supposedly test for clots.
 Like you, the test results were normal.